Adoptions With Love Blog

 Before you can understand what makes open adoption work, you must first understand what open adoption is.
 In its simplest sense, open adoption is a form of adoption that allows birth parents to know and have contact with the adoptive family.
 Depending on your state laws and the adoption agency you work with, you may hear open adoption defined differently.
 In fact, most everyone – even those who have placed their baby or adopted a child – will have their own definition of open adoption.
 This is because every open adoption plan is unique.
 No two adoptions are the same.
 At Adoptions With Love, we allow you to define what “openness” will mean for you and your child.

-Generally speaking, in an open adoption:
+In an open adoption:

 • Expectant/birth mothers are given the option to choose a family to raise their child.
 They can talk with them, meet them in-person, and have them at the hospital if they wish.